What is your favorite Thanksgiving memory? Why are these memories important? Are celebrations like Thanksgiving good for us?

 As you know, I am well aware of cultural nuances, so I tipped my head and smiled.
 Pardon the pun, but I knew I was a big enough person to take this comment as a praise in China – a compliment and not an American putdown.

 As we all settled down to the large dining room table, they asked me to explain each dish and tell them a little about them.
 This was more like the event I had in my mind, as a teacher sharing the joys and education of Thanksgiving.

-“Bon Appetite!” my husband tried again as he laid his hand carefully across my leg and patted my thigh.
+“Bon Appetite!” my husband tried again as he laid his hand carefully on my leg and patted my thigh.
 He was stroking my leg.
 Was he trying to comfort me or was he just getting into position to restrain me if I decided to lunge across the table at the company representative?
-Was he checking to see where the knife was?
+Was he checking to see where the huge carving knife was?

 I was only able to relax and start to enjoy the meal when I noticed everyone was eating.
 I hoped no one would talk with their mouth full of food (another American issue).
 I also wondered if there would be any burping.
 I then gave an inaudible Thanksgiving prayer – “Please don’t let anyone mention the word fat again this holiday season.”